 This can be helpful for those new to SEO or to help the client understand what it all means.

 Aside from the name of the competitors, the information for this section of the SEO audit template comes directly from ahrefs Site Explorer (you can also use SEMrush).
 Its purpose is to give the client an overview of where they stand against their competitors in terms of backlinks, ranking keywords, and organic traffic.
 It’s best to pick direct competitors who exceed the performance of the client.

 Add the names to the competitors on the left of the graph and the URLs to the right of the graph.

-To the right of the graph beyond the URLs, you’ll see a place to input the numbers for each competitor.
+To the right of the graph beyond the URLs, you’ll see a place to input the numbers for each competitor, including domain rank (or domain authority), backlinks, referring domains, organic keywords, and organic traffic.
 Adding the numbers will update the graph and give you and the client perspective on what you’re up against.